VlasovAlexey/DiveProMe/README.md

 # Geting Started
 - Get the latest version online [DiveProMe+](http://scan3d.ru/DiveMePro+/) or clone\download from GitHub
 - Unzip arhive.
 Use latest Google Chrome\Mozilla Firefox\Safari Browser for view
+- Go to DiveProMe/HTML_SRC/
-- Search index.html and start it
+- search index.html and start it
 - Thats all!
+- or go to DiveProMe/Platform_Builds/
+- Unzip arhive to your OS.
+- start executable file DiveProMe+
+- Really thats all :)

 # Browser compatibility
 - Firefox